Check Out These 14 Unique Breakout Session Ideas

 1. Play the spectrogram game

+Creating a spectrogram is a unique way to visually represent opinions and facts about your team.
 This simple activity is a popular breakout session idea that’s suitable for small- to medium-sized groups.
 It doesn’t require a lot of planning, and it’s a great way to get your attendees on their feet after sitting down for a long presentation.
 The general idea is that you ask everyone to line up in a row based on certain personal characteristics or their feelings about a topic.

 For example, you could ask your group to line up in order of their birth date.
 This will require them to interact with each other and learn who shares their birthday or birth month.
 Then, ask them to line up in order of how excited they are about a new project or policy.
 Use all four corners of the room if you want to gauge opinion on an X-Y axis and create a true human spectrogram!